lottie/lottie-spec/CONTRIBUTING.md

 In general, it's preferable to start with a pull request so that we can best evaluate the RFC in detail.
 However, starting with an issue is also permitted if the full details are not worked out.

 All RFCs start as either an explainer or a proposal.
-They will be tagged with the appropriate issue/pr tag on GitHub as it progresses.
+They will be tagged with the appropriate tag on GitHub as it progresses.

-### Stage 0: Explainer
+### Explainer

 An RFC at the explainer stage captures a described problem or partially-considered solutions.
 An explainer does not need to meet any entrance criteria.
 An explainer’s goal is to prove or disprove a problem and guide discussion towards either